 Let's time travel.
-Five years ago, at this very time of the year (post Christmas sparkle, pre New Year's resolutions), I wasn't sure I had another recipe in me.
+Nine years ago, at this very time of the year (lit by Christmas sparkle, pre New Year's resolutions), I wasn't sure I had another recipe in me.
 Never mind a party recipe.
 2010 was about to turn into a pumpkin and roll backward into the past- with my blessing.
 I truly thought I was done.
 Spent.
 Empty as a pocket, to quote a certain singer-songwriter.

 So much for assumptions.